WaterlessPiano2/Portfolio/pages/posts/pragueHckerHouse.md

 ---
-title: My adventures @ Solana hacker house - Prague
+title: Prague hacker house - Solana
 date: 2022/03/06
-description: What happened behind the scenes with Agile Import development.
+description: An amazing week of learnign, coding and networking
 tag: web development
 author: You
 ---